 1450 IF LEFT$(A1$,3)<>LEFT$(N$(NN),3) THEN 1490

-I also had to reverse the NOUN VERB order of Japanese of the parser to the VERB NOUN order of English.
-This required that I alter the parser a little, since it was designed to only look for the first and last space-separated words of input and therefore ignore possibly multiple word NOUN phrases.
-Instead, I had to have it check for only the first two distinct words (VERB and NOUN) and ignore any additional space-separated words of the noun object.
-This way it could handle complex nouns like GOLD COIN and MIZZEN MAST properly.
-I also had to check, and in a few cases, look for longer numbers of characters than the first 3 of words, so as to distinguish them from other words.
-In one case, CANNON versus CANNONBALL I had to change cannonball to "32lb BALL" to allow it to be distinguished properly.
+I also had to reverse the parser's NOUN VERB order of Japanese to the VERB NOUN order of English.
+This required that I alter the parser's logic a little, since it was designed to only look for the first and last space-separated words and therefore ignore possible multiple word Japanese noun phrases.
+Instead, I had to have it check for only the first two distinct words (VERB and NOUN) and ignore any additional space-separated words of an English noun phrase.
+This way it could handle complex noun phrases like GOLD COIN and MIZZEN MAST properly.
+I also had to check in a few cases for longer numbers of characters than the first 3 of words, to distinguish them from similar words.
+Or I simply had to change words.
+For example, in the case of CANNON versus CANNONBALL I had to change CANNONBALL to "32LB BALL" to allow it to be distinguished properly from CANNON.

 I wish Jason and all the others who try to beat this game the best of luck.
-Its a tough game, but ultimately a fair one.
+It's a tough game, but a relatively fair one, except perhaps for this last quirk with the cross.

 The game can be played online here: